 I never saw my mother or father cook or bake in the kitchen, ever.
 Lucky for them, (and us too) my parents were affluent and hired a housekeeper/maid to do all of our cooking.
 And too, since my father was a baker and owned six bakeries, that enabled us (my three younger siblings and I), to get bread, rolls, bagels of course, sweet danish and challah delivered fresh to our front door every Sunday morning!
 And too, I recall a visit with my mother to our local delicatessen where she ordered smoked salmon, white fish, and other deli items, like cream cheese, olives, pickles, and lunch meats.
 She walked out with trays of food for us to eat on the weekends.
 Through these avenues was how I discovered rugelach, part of the batch of goodies, from either Dad’s bakery or the delicatessen, known as Tabachnick’s.
 I truly can’t remember exactly which place the rugelach came from!
 But wherever they came from, the memory (and flavor) remains.

-When first married, we didn’t have a maid, but I too began a tradition of baking and cooking which has been highly enjoyable for fifty years.
-My zest for these crafts has grown steadily as I savor my time in the kitchen – no matter what I’m evolved with: if it’s food its fun!
-The kitchen is my ashram, my studio, my center of creation, where satisfaction and pleasure travels deep.
+When first married, my husband and I didn’t have a maid, but I too began a tradition of baking and cooking which has been satisfying for fifty years.
+My zest for these crafts has grown steadily as I savor food preparation, play, really – no matter what I’m evolved with: if it’s food its fun!
+The kitchen is my castle, my studio, my center of creation, where satisfaction and pleasure travels deep.

-Delving further into the meaning of kitchen work for me, I view it from a different angle, such as being in an ashram.
-Technically speaking, an ashram is where people go to seek guidance and spiritual wisdom.
-When I cook and bake, I genuinely reach an inner feeling, a kind of fullness, which erupts and connects me to joy which animates outward in the form of a product.
+Delving further into the meaning of kitchen work, I view it from a different angle, such as being in an ashram.
+Technically speaking, an ashram is where people go to seek guidance, spiritual wisdom, where they return to basics, to perhaps a simpler life–away from turbulent, mainstream hassles, at least momentarily.
+Of course for me, cooking is that antidote.
+When I cook and bake, I feel liberated.
+I reach an inner sense of well-being, a kind of fullness, which erupts and connects me to joy which animates outward in the form of a product, and one which I love sharing with friends, family and guests.
 Through this interaction with my body, specifically palms, fingers and ingredients, to mention a few, I unite these elements and in time a fulfilling creation sits before me.
-This feeling cannot be explained academically; this internal sense pulses, revitalizes my energies, shifts the Tao, flows, ignites and brings to life what is happening in the moment.
-I feel liberated from my mind, disconnected from too much thinking and worrying.
+This feeling cannot be explained academically; this internal sense pulses, revitalizes me.
+It shifts the Tao, it flows, ignites and brings to life what is happening in the moment.

-This particular baking process took many hours, as the recipe explains below.
-There was some planning, organizing was needed, but too, my excitement to complete this dish pushed me to unite all the parts, get the ball rolling, so to speak.
-Although work, this energy generated movement which appeared effortless because passion played a key role!
+This recipe took a bit of time to prepare.
+There was some planning, organizing was needed, but too, my excitement to complete this dish pushed me to unite all the parts, rather quickly.
+Although much hands-on work, the love-of-it generated movement a feeling of flow and connectedness, which appeared effortless because passion played a key role!

 2 1/4 cup flour